Frederick S. Strong: Post-World War I

 After returning to the United States after World War I, Strong commanded Camp Jackson, South Carolina from March to April 1919.
 He was commander of the post at Camp Kearny from April to July 1919.
 In June, he returned to his permanent rank of brigadier general.
 From July to August 1919, Strong was commander of the South Pacific Coast Artillery District.

 Retirement and death

 Strong would have reached the mandatory retirement age of 64 in November 1919.
 In August 1919, he requested early retirement, which was approved, and he settled in San Diego.
 In June 1930, Congress passed legislation allowing World War I general officers to retire at the highest rank they had held, and Strong was advanced to major general on the retired list.

 From 1933 to 1934, Strong served on California's Relief Commission, an entity created to administer social welfare programs during the Great Depression.
 Strong died in San Diego on March 9, 1935.
-He is buried at Arlington National Cemetery with his wife Alice.
+He is buried at Arlington National Cemetery.